Research-Based

 “Vitamin D can enter the nucleus of a cell.
 And that is where all your DNA is.
 It turns genes on, activates them, and turns other genes off and deactivates them in this, like, coordinated fashion.
 And these are genes that are important for everything from brain function…to immune function, and it’s why vitamin D plays such a critical role.”

-She takes vitamin D3 to support all-around health and decrease the risk of many diseases.
-In particular, vitamin D is good for immune health, inflammatory control, brain function, and mood support.
-However, you CAN take too much, which increases the risk for hypercalcemia and other possible side effects.
+She uses vitamin D3 to support overall health and reduce disease risk.
+Specifically, vitamin D benefits immune function, inflammation control, brain health, and mood regulation.
+However, excessive intake increases hypercalcemia risk and other potential side effects.

 Omega-3s (EPA and DHA)

-Rhonda Patrick places a very high importance on the omega-3 fatty acids EPA and DHA.
-She typically splits her dose into the morning and evening, with two to three grams total at each time, for a total of four to six grams daily (split evenly between EPA and DHA).
+Rhonda Patrick prioritizes omega-3 fatty acids EPA and DHA.
+She splits her dose between morning and evening, taking two to three grams at each time, totaling four to six grams daily (evenly split between EPA and DHA).

-On her Facebook post, she says she splits this up “because from an inflammatory status, it blunts some of the intestinal permeability response.”
+On her Facebook post, she explains splitting the dose “because from an inflammatory status, it blunts some of the intestinal permeability response.”

-In a podcast episode with Andrew Huberman, Patrick went over several of the reasons for taking omega-3 fatty acids, including decreased inflammation, improved immunity, better brain function, and improved fat levels and metabolism.
+In a podcast episode with Andrew Huberman, Patrick discussed omega-3 benefits including reduced inflammation, enhanced immunity, improved brain function, and better lipid profiles and metabolism.

 Pure Encapsulations O.N.E.
 Multivitamin

-Another staple in Patrick’s regimen is O.N.E.
+Another cornerstone of Patrick’s regimen is O.N.E.
 Multivitamin from Pure Encapsulations.
-She doesn’t state the exact dosage, but the serving size is listed as one capsule.
+While she doesn’t specify the exact dosage, the standard serving size is one capsule.

 Dr. Patrick takes this because “it’s great insurance to make sure…because there are 40 essential micronutrients we have to get from our diet.
 They’re important for… long-term function, the way we age, preventing insidious damage.”

 The O.N.E.
-Multivitamin that she takes contains all of the essential vitamins and minerals, as well as specific antioxidants like CoQ10, zeaxanthin, and lycopene.
+Multivitamin contains all essential vitamins and minerals, plus targeted antioxidants like CoQ10, zeaxanthin, and lycopene.

 Pure Encapsulations Magnesium Glycinate